Accounting Software Buyers Guide

 Flexibility is a decisive factor in whether your accounting software can fully support your business or will hold you back.
 Every business is unique, so an untailored, one-size-fits-all, type of accounting software is highly antiquated.
 True value from your accounting system lies with how it conforms and continually adapts to your individual needs and processes.
 This flexibility also contributes to how the solution will scale to your organization.
 The last thing you want is to invest in technology that you’ll have to replace because you’ve outgrown it.

-As your company’s bookkeeping and business model expand, system flexibility should grow with your changes, not the other way around.
+As your company grows and expands, system flexibility should grow with your changes, not the other way around.
 Consider how optimized the accounting system is for configuration and customization.
 Make sure the accounting platform can continually meet new requirements.

 Connectivity